ss467/ss467/README.md

 Full Stack Web Developer !
 AI ML Beginner
 -----------------------------------------

 I have been developing websites for 2 years and have a pretty good grip.
-UI/UX Lead @GDSCJSSSTU
+Tech Lead @GDSCJSSSTU

 * 🌍  I'm based in Mysore
 * ✉️  You can contact me at [srivatsajoshi180@gmail.com](mailto:srivatsajoshi180@gmail.com)
-* 🧠  I'm learning Data Science and Machine learning
-* 🤝  I'm open to collaborating on Web-development projects

 ### Skills